• Skip to primary navigation

 What Makes These Banana Oat Muffins Healthy?

-This recipe for banana oat muffins is particularly healthy.
+This recipe for banana oat muffins is particularly nourishing.

-For a start, they're made with oats which contain important soluble fibre (beta glucan), which helps to lower cholesterol if eaten regularly.
-Oats help to release energy slowly to keep you going throughout the morning (this will help to avoid snacking between meals).
-Oats are also a good source of protein, minerals and vitamins.
+They're made with oats, which contain soluble fibre (beta glucan), known to help lower cholesterol if eaten regularly.
+Oats help to release energy slowly to keep you going throughout the morning (this will help unnecessary snacking).
+Plus they provide protein, minerals and vitamins.
+For extra fiber, I use whole wheat flour.

 2 bowls containing both dry and wet ingredients, next to dried sultanas, cranberries, apricots and walnuts and banana